augustuswm/requirejs-dust/README.md

 ## requirejs-dust <a name="requirejs-dust".</a>

-A [RequireJS](http://requirejs.org/ "RequireJS") plugin for compiling [LinkedIn Dust](https://github.com/linkedin/dustjs "LinkedIn Dust on GitHub") dependencies.
+A [RequireJS](http://requirejs.org/ "RequireJS") plugin for compiling [LinkedIn Dust](https://github.com/linkedin/dustjs "LinkedIn Dust on GitHub") dependencies into modules.
 Partials found within a template are added as dependencies.
 Based upon the plugin [require-cs](https://github.com/requirejs/require-cs).

 This plugin requires templates to be precompiled, and will compile them using the RequireJS optimization process.